cicicisse/tai-chi/README.md

 8:30pm-9pm is the Speciality section (inclusive).

-This term will cover the *Short Cane Form*.
+This term will cover the *Fan Form*.

 # [P]{.taichi} Price